badging/diversity-and-inclusion/README.md

 | Silver       | ![Silver]    |  Greater than or equal to 60% and less than 80%
 | Gold         | ![Gold]      |  Greater than 80%

-### Project Badging

-#### Project badging is not planned for the current release.
-It will be refined and used for the second release.

 ## Reviewing Badging submissions

 Reviewers are an essential part of CHAOSS Badging since their feedback and interaction with an applicant would determine the direction an application takes.